Clover83/aivoconvert/README.md

 # Aivoconvert

-Aivoconvert is a python script that looks through a html file for specific tags and generates a file which has replaced those tags with the days food, which is gotten from the site [Aivomenu](http://www.aivomenu.se).
+Aivoconvert is a python script that looks through a html file for specific tags and generates a file which has replaced those tags with the day's food, which is fetched from the site [Aivomenu](http://www.aivomenu.se).

 ## Installation